 The Supporting Physical Concepts (SPCs) for the Zeeman Effect are given below to understand the topic;

 - The transition of an electron in different states and selection rule

 - Interaction of atomic dipole moment with the external magnetic field

 - A contribution of this interaction in the total energy of the atom

 - The emitted radiation interpretation in terms of frequencies

-These are basic concepts which are required to explain and understand the several spectral lines in the magnetic field from the excited atom.
+These are basic concepts that are required to explain and understand the several spectral lines in the magnetic field from the excited atom.

-The Zeeman effect is of two types one is called normal Zeeman effect while the second one is called Anomalous Zeeman effect.
+The Zeeman effect is of two types one is called the normal Zeeman effect while the second one is called the Anomalous Zeeman effect.